allyjarjour/portfolio-template/README.md

 - Type `git status` to see the files that have been staged, which should be in green
 - Type `git commit -m "commit message"` to commit your changes with a message.
 Convention is to keep these messages in present tense, for example, "Change heading color"
 - Ready to push to your remote repo?
 Type `git push origin <branch>`
 - **Note** - typically we don't work from our main branch or release branch when working on teams and conducting code review.
-For the sake if this project, feel free to since stakes are low and you can skip the code review process for this practice assignment!
+For the sake of this project, feel free to since stakes are low and you can skip the code review process for this practice assignment!

 ## Deploy to GitHub Pages
 Go to Settings on the repo page --> Github Pages --> In Source section update branch to main and save: